shlomitapiro/defensive_programming_proj/README.md

         Subsequent messages use that AES key for end-to-end encryption.

 5. Installation & Setup
-    Server Setup
+    Server Setup:
-        Requirements
+        Requirements:

             Python 3.x

             Standard libraries (socket, sqlite3, logging, etc.)

             Port Configuration

             By default, the server reads the port from a file named myport.info.

             If that file doesn’t exist or is invalid, the server uses port 1357.

-        Running the Server
+        Running the Server:
             python main.py

     The server will start listening for connections and log status messages to the console.

-    Client Setup
+    Client Setup:
-        Requirements
+        Requirements:

             A C++11 (or later) compiler (e.g., Visual Studio, g++, MinGW).

             The Crypto++ library (for RSA and AES).

-        Server Address
+        Server Address:

             Put the server IP and port in server.info, e.g. 127.0.0.1:1357.

-        Building the Client
+        Building the Client:

             Include all .cpp and .h files in the client folder in your project.

             Link against Crypto++.

-        Running the Client
+        Running the Client;
             ./MessageUClient.exe

     The client provides an interactive menu in the console.

 6. Usage
-    Client Menu
+    Client Menu:
     When you run the client, you will see the following options:

         MessageU client at your service.

         110) Register
         120) Request for clients list
         130) Request for public key
         140) Fetch waiting messages
         150) Send a text message
         151) Send a request for symmetric key
         152) Send your symmetric key
         0) Exit client
         ?

     (110) Register: Prompts for a username, generates an RSA key pair locally, and sends the public key to the server.
 Saves the client’s ID and private key in me.info.